ShadowDev7/ShadowDev7/README.md

 # 👋 Hello

-I am an intermediate programmer whose interest is cybersecurity and android development (soon...)
+I am an intermediate programmer (in knowledge) whose interest is cybersecurity and android development (soon...)
 (And that's about it)

 # Stack I have (As of now)